 - Any vehicle parked in a fire lane or in a manner so as to obstruct the normal flow of traffic or in any areas not intended for vehicular traffic will be ticketed and fined.
 Moreover, such vehicles are subject to towing.
 The first violation is not a warning.
 Vehicles parked in campus fire lanes that have been designated by the City of Middletown are subject ot ticketing and/or towing by the Middletown Police Department and/or Public Safety.

-- Any vehicle parked in such a manner as to endanger the grounds (i.e., lawns, flagstones, etc.) will be ticketed and fined $50.00.
-Vehicles parked in such a manner as to endanger the grounds as mentioned above may be immobilized by the application of the "Auto-Kuff."
-Vehicles that remain booted for more than twenty-four hours will be charged additional fines at the rate of $10 per twenty-four hours (or fraction thereof) until removal of the "Auto-Kuff" from the vehicle and the removal of the vehicle from the area.
-The "Auto-Kuff" will be removed by Public Safety personnel after payment of these charges.
+- Any vehicle parked in such a manner as to endanger the grounds will be ticketed and fined $50.00 or immobilized which will incur a higher fine.
+Vehicles that remain booted for more than twenty-four hours will be charged additional fines at the rate of $30 per day until the removal of the “Auto Kuff” from the vehicle and removal of the vehicle from the area.
+The “Auto Kuff” will be removed by Public Safety staff after payment of these charges.
 Tampering with the "Auto-Kuff" will subject the owner/operator to an additional fine of $50.00

 - Students must register their vehicles each September at a cost of $100.00 per academic year, or whenever they bring a vehicle to campus.

 - All persons operating motor vehicles on or around the campus must operate their vehicle within the speed limit and in a manner which will ensure the safety of the entire community.

 - Any vehicle abandoned on University property will be towed at the owner's expense.
 Should no one claim said vehicle, it will be disposed of by the carrier in the manner dictated by Connecticut statutes.